Ph.D. History of Art, University of Pennsylvania

 A.M.
 History of Art, University of Pennsylvania

-- "Representation, Adaptation, and Preservation at the Frontiers in East Asian Art" in Nathan Hopson and Ran Zwigenberg eds.
-Frontiers, special issue of Verge: Studies in Global Asias, Vol. 4, Issue 1 (April 2018): 44–84.
+"Representation, Adaptation, and Preservation at the Frontiers in East Asian Art," in Nathan Hopson and Ran Zwigenberg, eds., Frontiers, special issue of Verge: Studies in Global Asias, 4, no. 1 (April 2018): 44–84.

-- "In the Style of Ozu: Critical Making and Postwar Japanese Cinema," ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts, Vol. 24, Issue 1 (April 2017): 59–85.
+"In the Style of Ozu: Critical Making and Postwar Japanese Cinema," ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts, 24, no. 1 (April 2017): 59–85.